 Air Cleaning Systems

-Even cleaner indoor air can be obtained with the use of more sophisticated air cleaners and are recommended for people with allergies, asthma, and respiratory health concerns.
+More sophisticated air cleaners can result in even cleaner indoor air.
+Air cleaning systems are recommended for people with allergies, asthma, and respiratory health concerns.
 Electrostatic, high-quality air filtering can remove dust, pollen, pet hair and dander, dust mites, mildew, lint, fungus, most tobacco smoke, cooking grease, and even bacteria from the air.
 By using a series of electrically charged fields to catch small particles, these air cleaning systems can remove pollutants as small as .1 microns from the air without causing airflow problems for your system.
 This is about 100 times more effective than a standard 1-inch filter.

-To learn more about having an air cleaning system installed in your home, please contact us to schedule a consultation.
+Installing some type of filtering in your home is a good step to take to be sure that air quality is acceptable.
+Contact us to learn more about having an air cleaning system installed in your Rock Hill area home.
 Our consultant will look at your current system, listen to your needs and provide a recommendation.